-Perhaps every photographer has come across protective filter for camera lens.
+Perhaps every photographer has come across a protective filter for camera lenses.
 They are often advised when buying a camera or lens.
-But when are they really needed?
+But when are they needed?
 How to use them correctly?

-Nothing in our life lasts forever, we need to try to preserve those things that are dear and necessary to us.
-To keep the lens intact and safe, you definitely need a protective filter.
+Nothing in our life lasts forever; we need to try to preserve those lovely and necessary things.
+To keep the lens intact and safe, you need a protective filter.
 Dust, dirt, water – all of these very quickly destroy the lens.
-Protecting the lens at any cost is the most important task of a protective filter.
+Protecting the lens at any cost is an essential task of a protective filter.

-From the name it is clear that such filters must protect the front lens of the camera from damage.
+From the name, it is clear that such filters must protect the camera’s front lens from damage.
 Today, protective filters are understood to be two classes of filters: protective and ultraviolet.
-Simple protective ones can be marked with Protect, Clear, Neutral and other variations, while ultraviolet ones have a clear UV designation.
+Simple protective ones can be marked with Protect, Clear, Neutral, and other variations, while ultraviolet ones have a clear UV designation.

-A protective filter for camera lens is a mechanical device made with glass, plastic and other materials who protects our camera lens from dust, dirt and splash of water.
+A protective filter for the camera lens is a mechanical device made with glass, plastic, and other materials that protects our camera lens from dust, dirt, and splash of water.

-Contrast, color saturation and image volume will depend not on magic filters, but on lighting.
+Contrast, color saturation, and image volume will depend not on magic filters but lighting.
 Finding the right light is the photographer’s job.

-When choosing a protective filter, look for UV-labeled filters, which have a specification in which wave lengths they block.
+When choosing a protective filter, look for UV-labeled filters, which specify which wavelengths they block.

-To find out which filter is needed for your lens, it is enough to know only one parameter – the diameter, it must be written on the lens and on the inside of the lens cap.
+To determine which protective filter is needed for your lens, it is enough to know only one parameter – the diameter; it must be written on the lens and the inside of the lens cap.
 There is one logical pattern here: the larger the filter diameter, the more expensive the filter.
 And if you spend $10-15 for a 52 mm filter, then at least $30-40 for a 77 mm filter.

-If you want to not only protect the lens, but also get effects (say, increase the contrast or remove haze when shooting a landscape), get polarizing filters, which in many scenes can improve the pictures.
+If you want to protect the lens and get effects (say, increase the contrast or remove haze when shooting a landscape), get polarizing filters, which in many scenes can improve the pictures.